Amit Kothari

 Here’s what I see at 50 to 500 person companies.
 Engineering builds the AI feature.
 Product says “ship it.”
 Marketing announces it.
 And then… nobody owns it.

 Nobody is monitoring whether the AI recommendations are getting worse over time.
 Nobody is tracking the hallucination rate trend line.
 Nobody is running prompt iterations against evaluation sets.
-Nobody is collecting user feedback specifically about AI behaviour versus general product satisfaction.
+Nobody is collecting user feedback specifically about AI behavior versus general product satisfaction.
 The feature shipped.
 The sprint closed.
 The team moved on.

 This gap grows silently.
 Model drift doesn’t announce itself.
-Prompt rot, where system prompts gradually become less effective as the model’s behaviour shifts through updates, is invisible unless someone is actively checking.
+Prompt rot, where system prompts gradually become less effective as the model’s behavior shifts through updates, is invisible unless someone is actively checking.
 The AI feature that was brilliant at launch quietly degrades until a customer complaint surfaces months later.

 The problem isn’t that companies don’t care.
 It’s that nobody has the right combination of skills.
-Your existing PMs are brilliant at traditional product work.
+Your existing PMs are excellent at traditional product work.
 They understand users, they prioritize well, they ship features.
 But they’ve never managed something non-deterministic.
 They’ve never evaluated prompt quality.
 They’ve never thought about confidence thresholds as a UX variable.

 Full-time AI product managers exist, but they’re expensive and hard to find.
 The talent market is brutal.
 Teaching your existing PMs the AI-specific skills takes time you might not have if you’re shipping AI features now.